microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/login.md

 - When user is not signed in, the control is a simple button to initiate the sign in process.
 - When user is signed in, the control displays the current signed in user name, profile image, and email.
 When clicked, a flyout is opened with a command to sign out.

 You can also allow signing in with multiple accounts.
-This will list all your signed in accounts and give you an option to sign in with other new accounts.
+This lists all your signed in accounts and give you an option to sign in with other new accounts.

 ## Example